 Management fees and other transactions

 All related party transactions are conducted on normal commercial terms and conditions.
-The transactions during the period and amounts payable at period end between the Fund and the Responsible Entity and the Investment Manager were as follows:
+There were no transactions during the period and amounts payable at period end between the Fund and the Trustee and the Investment Manager.